Architecture of Germany: Gothic

 Brick Gothic (Backsteingotik) is a specific style of Gothic architecture common in Northern Europe, especially in Northern Germany and the regions around the Baltic Sea without natural rock resources.
 The buildings are built more or less using only bricks.
 Stralsund City Hall and St. Nicholas Church are good examples of this style.
-Cities such as Lübeck, Rostock, Wismar, Stralsund Greifswald and various towns such as Szczecin, Kołobrzeg, Gdańsk in present-day northern and western Poland, regions that had been German-settled since the Middle Ages, are shaped by this regional style.
+Cities such as Lübeck, Rostock, Wismar, Stralsund, Greifswald, and Szczecin (Stettin), Kołobrzeg (Kolberg), Gdańsk (Danzig) in present-day northern and western Poland, regions that had been German-settled since the Middle Ages, are shaped by this regional style.
 A model for many North German churches was St. Mary's in Lübeck, built between 1200 and 1350.

 The building of Gothic churches was accompanied by the construction of the guild houses and the construction of town halls by the rising bourgeoisie.
 A good example is the Gothic Town Hall (13th century) at Stralsund.
 There is also Bremen Town Hall (1410) and the (reconstructed) city hall of Münster (originally from 1350).

 The dwellings of this period were mainly timber-framed buildings, as can still be seen in Goslar and Quedlinburg.
 Quedlinburg has one of the oldest half-timbered houses in Germany.
 The method of construction, used extensively for town houses of the Medieval and Renaissance periods, (see Dornstetten, illustrated above) lasted into the 20th century for rural buildings.
+There are around 2.4 million timber framed buildings in Germany.